 It’s all but certain that Hampton Roads will see significant snowfall this weekend!
 Some areas are anticipating up to a foot of the white stuff!
-Driving will of course be hazardous, so keep in mind that we’ll be available 24/7 all weekend by phone or text at 757-622-5000 if you need us!
+Driving will of course be hazardous, so keep in mind the Car Accident Lawyers of Rutter Mills will be available 24/7 all weekend by phone or text at 757-622-5000 if you need us!
 Here’s the best tip we can give you for driving safely in the snow and ice: don’t do it!
 If your trip can wait, don’t take the risk of driving in inclement weather.
 However, if you absolutely must drive in the snow this weekend, make sure you and your vehicle are fully prepared for the trip.
 Here are a few tips to keep in mind when it comes to driving in winter weather conditions:

 Winter Weather Driving Tips:

 Following Distance is 8-10 seconds.
 The normal safe distance is 3-4 seconds.
 Increase this to 8-10 in snow and ice.
 This increased margin of safety will provide the longer distance needed if you have to stop.